 | Coburn Three-Piece Motion Sofa | 4.2 | 4.8 | 3.9 | 4.0 | 4.0 | 4.4 | 3.7 |

-On the score grid, Kipton and Dune are the most well-rounded for everyday living—strong comfort without a single glaring weakness.
-Remington is the best choice if you want a bit more structure while still getting that lounge feel.
-Coburn Motion is the outlier: unbeatable in recline, but the least flexible to move and the most demanding on placement.
+On the score grid, Kipton is the most rounded everyday option: strong comfort without a major weak spot.
+Remington is the better pick if you want more structure while keeping a lounge feel.
+Coburn Motion is the specialist—excellent in recline, but the least flexible to place and move.

 How to Choose the Arhaus Sofa?